cupofskyr/SanityTrack/features.md

 2.  **The Owner Experience:**
     *   Briefly show the KPI dashboard.
+    *   Go to the **Marketing & Innovation** tab.
+Show the "Proactive AI Suggestions" card for "First Friday."
+    *   Click "Create Campaign" (explain this will be the next step).
+    *   In the "AI Menu Innovation Lab," enter "Yuzu" and generate new menu ideas.
     *   Navigate to **System Administration -> AI Agent Rules**.
 Explain how an owner can create custom rules for the AI.
     *   Navigate to **AI Sentinel & Security -> AI Monitoring Setup**.
 Add a "virtual camera" and write a prompt like "Count people in line."
     *   Click the **"Run Agent Cycle"** button.
 Show the result in the **Activity Log**, explaining that the AI followed the rules to take an action.